godotengine/godot-docs/classes/class_shape2d.rst

 - :ref:`Variant<class_Variant>` **collide_with_motion_and_get_contacts** **(** :ref:`Transform2D<class_Transform2D>` local_xform, :ref:`Vector2<class_Vector2>` local_motion, :ref:`Shape2D<class_Shape2D>` with_shape, :ref:`Transform2D<class_Transform2D>` shape_xform, :ref:`Vector2<class_Vector2>` shape_motion **)**

-Return a list of the points where this shape would touch another, if a given movement was applied.
-If there are no collisions, the list is empty.
+Returns a list of the points where this shape would touch another, if a given movement was applied.
+If there are no collisions the list is empty.

 This method needs the transformation matrix for this shape (``local_xform``), the movement to test on this shape (``local_motion``), the shape to check collisions with (``with_shape``), the transformation matrix of that shape (``shape_xform``), and the movement to test onto the other object (``shape_motion``).